Oil and Gas Engineering

 Staff Delivering on This Course

-Combining the strengths of our staff with the knowledge and skills of industry specialists and visiting lecturers, gives you access to world-class teaching and research.
+Combining the strengths of our staff with the knowledge and skills of industry specialists and visiting lecturers, provides opportunities for students and to enhance their learning knowledge, skills and employment options in a wide range of topics.
 RGU’s position in the Energy capital of Europe ensures that we have direct access to the world’s energy giants and national professional bodies to support your learning experience.
 RGU’s Society of Petroleum Engineers (SPE) Student Chapter invites professional speakers from industry to increase the industrial networking opportunities for students and to enhance their learning knowledge, skills and employment opportunities in a wide range of topics.

 - 4 written exams, typically for 2-2.5 hours